Samsung/tizen-docs/docs/application/tizen-studio/native-tools/project-conversion.md

 # Converting Projects for CLI

 You can build a project, originally created with Tizen Studio, using the Command Line Interface (CLI).
+For more information on CLI, see [Command Line Interface Commands](../common-tools/command-line-interface.md)

 ## Building a Tizen Studio Project on the CLI